kietnguyen335445/aws-cicd-tf/README.md

-# AWS CI/CD with Terraform
+# DEPLOY A COMPLETE VPC ON AWS USING TERRAFORM AND GITLAB CI/CD

 🚀 Terraform AWS VPC Deployment with GitLab CI/CD